AV441/DeclarativeTexture/README.md

 # How to use:

-Highly recommended to use AutoManageableNode or AutoManageadleCell to create UI your custom components.
+Highly recommended to use AutoManageableNode or AutoManageableCell to layout your custom views.
 All you need to specify is `layoutSpecThatFits` method.
 Start from adding `Layout` wrapper, that takes `@LayoutBuilder` block and returns `ASLayoutSpec`.
 Inside Layout block you can use all of basic Texture LayoutSpec subclasses alongside with modifiers.